 - Unexpected utility bills

-We work with a panel of over 30 UK small loan lenders, each of who will have their own list of eligibility criteria that you will have to meet.
+We work with a panel of UK small loan lenders, each of who will have their own list of eligibility criteria that you will have to meet.
 However, generally, most of the lenders will expect you to be able to meet the following requirements as a minimum.

 - 18 years of age

 - UK resident

 - Have a regular income of over £700